Generating Visual Stories with Grounded and Coreferent Characters: Results

 \paragraph{\textsc{SOtter}++ generates character-centric stories with consistent mentions.} Figure~\ref{fig:case} shows example stories created by the models used in our evaluations, as well as by GPT-4V.
 We observe that previous state-of-the-art models, such as MCSM, have poor character mention capabilities, replacing character names with [female] or [male].
 While the stories generated by Iter-BP exhibit more human-like language, they contain hallucinations, as evidenced by the low Grounding scores in Table~\ref{tab:generation_results}.
 Additionally, most characters in the story are generic (e.g.,~friends), lacking explicit mentions to recurring individuals.

 In the stories produced by \textsc{SOtter}++, we observe recurring characters represented by consistent coreference cluster labels.
 Even for plural characters (denoted by ``they'', for instance), \textsc{SOtter}++ predicts the specific individuals they refer to.
 Furthermore, the story language is similar to the style of the human story.
 GPT-4V stories have the highest reading difficulty (RDD; see Table~\ref{tab:generation_results}): They are long, use rare words, and employ a flamboyant style which differs from how humans write visual stories.
 In contrast, fine-tuned models better match the readability level of human-authored stories.
-There is also a significant error in the story generated by GPT-4V in Figure~\ref{fig:case}: It incorrectly assumes that Roe is holding a sign (last story sentence), whereas the image depicts her younger brother.
-This indicates that even powerful LVLMs like GPT-4V are unable to accurately identify the same character across a sequence of images.
+There is also a significant error in the story generated by GPT-4V in Figure~\ref{fig:case}: It incorrectly assumes that Roe is holding a sign (last story sentence), whereas the image depicts her younger brother. {This suggests that even powerful LVLMs like GPT-4V may not reliably utilize character identity across a sequence of images, either due to limitations in their ability to recognize the same character or because they do not consistently attend to this information as a meaningful feature.}